Christianity and abortion: Protestants

-According to a 2002 survey conducted by the Roper Center for Public Opinion Research, fundamentalist Christians are more likely to be anti-abortion than all other respondents, including mainline Protestants.
-Twenty-eight percent of fundamentalists thought abortion should be illegal even if there was a strong chance of birth defects whereas only nine percent of mainline Protestants held the same opinion.
-Seventy percent of fundamentalists felt that the desire not to have more children was not a sufficient justification for having an abortion while mainline Protestants were almost evenly divided on this question.
-However, an overwhelming majority of both fundamentalists and mainline Protestants indicated that they would support abortion in cases where the pregnancy endangered the mother's life.
-A 2013 Pew Research survey found that, regardless of their views on the legality of abortion, 75 percent of white evangelical Protestants, 58 percent of black Protestants and 38 percent of mainline Protestants said it was morally wrong to have an abortion.
-Even the 38 percent figure for mainline Protestants was higher than the 25 percent figure for religiously unaffiliated adults.
-Among the religiously unaffiliated, 28 percent said that having an abortion was morally acceptable, a view held by only 15 percent of the population as a whole, while 23 percent said it was not a moral issue.
+In a 2022 survey conducted by Pew Research Center, U.S. adults were asked if abortion should be legal in all cases, with no exceptions; 5% of White Evangelical Protestants answered yes, 13% of White Protestants, not evangelical answered yes, 20% of Black Protestants answered yes.
+In the same survey, U.S. adults were asked if abortion should be legal if pregnancy threatens a woman's life; 51% of White Evangelical Protestants answered yes, 77% of White Protestants, not evangelical answered yes, and 71% of Black Protestants answered yes.
+In response to whether abortion should be legal if pregnancy is a result of rape; 40% of White Evangelical Protestants answered yes, 75% of White Protestants, not Evangelical answered yes, and 71% of Black Protestants answered yes.
+In this same survey U.S. adults were asked should how long a woman has been pregnant matters in determining whether it is legal or illegal to have an abortion; 56% of White Evangelical Protestants answered yes, 64% of White Protestants, not Evangelical answered yes, 50% of Black Protestants answered yes.

 Modern Christian views on abortion may be related to the safety of modern legal abortions.
 Due to the morbidity and mortality associated with unsafe illegal abortions prior to Roe v.
 Wade, a group of 21 Protestant ministers and Jewish rabbis in New York City formed the Clergy Consultation Service on Abortion (CCS), which later incorporated chapters in thirty-eight states with some 3,000 clergy members.
 The CCS counseled women with unwanted pregnancies and even provided referral to licensed physicians willing to perform the procedure for a national total of at least 450,000 people for safe abortions prior to 1973.
 In addition, after abortion was legal in New York state, in 1970, the Clergy Consultation Service started Women's Services, an abortion clinic in New York City.
 CCS members also publicly testified for their state legislators to repeal abortion laws.
 Florida Reverend Charles Landreth explains, "Whenever we try to make conditions for each other more human, we are engaged in a religious pursuit.
 Christians and the Christian church simply cannot turn their backs on the problem of abortion and the dilemmas which it creates."